 It’s time to get real about what our children must learn if they are to succeed in today’s world.
 Right now, only 1 in 3 Illinois high school students graduate ready for real life, be it college or career.

 Part of the problem is that we haven’t updated learning standards in Illinois for 16 years.
 The world has changed a lot since then!

-That’s why over 40 states, including Illinois, have voluntarily adopted the Common Core State Standards in Math and English Language Arts.
+That’s why over 40 states have adopted the Common Core State Standards, the basis for the new Illinois Learning Standards in Math and English Language Arts.

 The learning standards aren’t the only thing changing!
 The Illinois Standards Achievement Test (ISAT) will be replaced in the spring of 2015 by a new test created to measure learning based on the new standards called Partnership for Assessment of Readiness for College and Careers (PARCC).
 As with any new test, we should expect to see temporary dips in test scores as what is being measured is different.

 With so much change coming to Illinois classrooms, it is more important than ever to stay in touch with your children’s teachers.
 Work with them to make a plan to support your child as we transition to expecting more from them – and for them!